-In these models the choke operating element is located on the engine.
-Pull the knob • and turn it (approx. 90°) to open a bore in the carburetor through which the engine can take in additional fuel.
+The choke operating element is located on the engine.
+Pull the knob 1 and turn it (approx. 90°) to open a bore in the carburetor through which the engine can take in additional fuel.
 The result is a "fat" fuel-air mixture of the type needed for cold starts.